TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

 order: 3
 ---

-# What is Tau-chain (Tau)?
+# What is Tauchain (Tau)?

 ## Summary

-Tau-Chain (Tau) is an open source, decentralised network with a governance mechanism that uses user discussions to create a scalable, self defining and dynamic system.
+Tauchain (Tau) is an open source, decentralised network with a governance mechanism that uses user discussions to create a scalable, self defining and dynamic system.
 Tau’s large-scale discussion platform can detect consensus points or disagreements between all users and execute or self-implement the network instructions in real time .
 Agoras token will leverage Tau’s technology to have an economy governed by its users.
 Agoras tokens aim to enable markets for knowledge, computational resources, and derivatives

 ---